Weblog

 15 January 2016

-The Humanitarian OpenStreetMap Team (HOT) is an international non-profit promoting and enabling Open Data and Free Software for disaster responders and humanitarian aid organizations.
-The Outreachy program organizes three-month paid internships with free and open-source software projects for people who are typically underrepresented in those projects.
-Moriah Ellig was HOT’s Outreachy intern in 2016.
-The task was to redesign HOT’s official website.
-As HOT’s website lead I was Moriah’s mentor and supported her during the design process.
+The Humanitarian OpenStreetMap Team (HOT) is an international non-profit dedicated to promoting Open Data and Free Software for disaster responders and humanitarian aid organizations.
+The Outreachy program offers three-month paid internships with free and open-source software projects to individuals typically underrepresented in these fields.
+In 2016, Moriah Ellig joined HOT as an Outreachy intern.
+I had the privilege of mentoring Moriah during the redesign of HOT’s official website, working closely with HOT’s board, communication, and website groups to develop a new, responsive website design.

 Continue reading